 1970 Douglass Center Library

-1975 Douglass Branch Library
+1975 Douglass Branch

 1977 Main Library, 505 S. Randolph

-1997 Douglass Branch Library, 504 E. Grove
+1997 Douglass Branch, 504 E. Grove

 2008 Main Library, 200 W. Green

-2023 The Studio Expansion Project at the Main Library
+2023 The Studio at the Library